Hikes for Young Children

 Best Season: June - October

 It's easy and short and the lake is quite lovely!
 The trail is wide and conducive to parents and children walking side-by-side.
 It winds its way gently through a ponderosa pine forest away from all of the noise and bustle of Lake Wenatchee.
 Hidden Lake is only a scant half mile from the trailhead, and even toddlers can make the whole way on foot.
 There are several flat boulders to sit on and enjoy the quiet mountain lake.
 On warm days, older kids are likely to be swimming or floating in rafts.
+(2013 update: Before you go, check with the Lake Wenatchee Ranger Station.
+A 2012 storm closed the road about a mile from the trailhead.)

 Red Top LookoutLocation: Teanaway